-Will the Mom Kill Baby Holland Lops – or any breed – if you Touch Them?
+Will the Mom Kill Baby Rabbits if You Touch Them?

 It’s a myth that even some wild animals reject their young when people touch them, let alone your rabbit who is very used to human smells, and associates it with food and petting.

 It IS important to touch your baby rabbits.
 Very important.
 There are several reasons.
 You need to make sure there are not any dead ones that can contaminate the nest.
 You need to see if they are being fed.

 You need to make sure none have gone missing.
 I’ve had kits crawl out of the box and out of the cage and I found them, still alive, in the drop pan beneath the cage, or somewhere else on the barn floor.